isabella232/pmp-support-site/docs/020_authentication.md

 });
 ```

-## Access Tokens
+## Token Creation

-To begin making requests to the API, clients must request a non-expired bearer token.
-This is normally handled transparently by the client sdk, but in case you'd like to get one manually...
+To begin making requests to the API, you'll need a non-expired bearer token.
+This is normally handled transparently by the client sdk, but if you'd like to get one manually...

-### Grabbing an access token

 See `urn:collectiondoc:form:issuetoken` in [the home doc](https://api.pmp.io).

-Notice that this DOES NOT use the "publish" endpoint, even though it is a POST request.
-The content-type must be set to "application/x-www-form-encoded", and the client_id/secret should be included as the basic auth (not your username/password).
-You must also send the form parameters `grant_type=client_credentials`.
+* DOES NOT use the "publish" endpoint, even though it is a POST request
+* The Content-Type header must be set to `application/x-www-form-encoded`
+* `client_id`/`client_secret` should be included as the basic auth
+* Must send the form parameter `grant_type=client_credentials`

 ```shell
 curl -u "client_id:client_secret" -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "grant_type=client_credentials" "https://api.pmp.io/auth/access_token"